NYPL/dp-python/lessons/rewrite_ftsh/0_testdrivendevelopment.md

 1. to give a docstring to the function that explains the test
 2. to define the setup data for the test
 3. to call the functions that we want to test, ie. `filetransfer.main()`
-4. to assert that the expected result occured
+4. to assert that the expected result occurred

 Every test that we write will have one or more `assert` statements.
 These evaluate whether a statement is true.